greenelab/text_mined_hetnet_manuscript/manuscript.md

 Unsupervised extractors detect relationships without the need of annotated text.
 Notable approaches exploit the fact that two entities can occur together in text.
 This event is referred to as co-occurrence.
-Extractors utilize these events in by generating statistics on the frequency of entity pairs occurring in text.
+Extractors utilize these events by generating statistics on the frequency of entity pairs occurring in text.
 For example, a possible extractor would say gene X is associated with disease Y, because gene X and disease Y appear together more often than individually [@5gG8hwv7].
 This approach has been used to establish the following relationship types: disease-gene relationships [@5gG8hwv7; @WDNuFZ4j; @CxErbNTp; @19zkt9R1G; @DGlWGDEt; @AdKPf5EO], protein-protein interactions [@8GVs1dBG; @B8EOgoNA; @DGlWGDEt], drug-disease treatments [@ETC6lm7S], and tissue-gene relations [@6QECA6Hm].
 Extractors using the co-occurrence strategy provide exceptional recall results; however, these methods may fail to detect underreported relationships, because they depend on entity-pair frequency for detection.
 Junge et al. created a hybrid approach to account for this issue using distant supervision to train a classifier to learn the context of each sentence [@IGXdryzB].
-Once the classifier was trained, they scored every sentence within their corpus.
-Each sentence's score was incorporated into calculating co-occurrence frequencies to establish relationship existence [@IGXdryzB].
+Once the classifier was trained, they scored every sentence within their corpus, and each sentence's score was incorporated into calculating co-occurrence frequencies to establish relationship existence [@IGXdryzB].
 Co-occurrence approaches are powerful in establishing edges on the global scale; however, they cannot identify individual sentences without the need for supervised methods.

-Clustering is an unsupervised approach that extracts relationships from text by group similar sentences together.
+Clustering is an unsupervised approach that extracts relationships from text by grouping similar sentences together.
 Percha et al. used this technique to group sentences based on their grammatical structure [@CSiMoOrI].
-Using Stanford's Core NLP Parser [@RQkLuc5t] a dependency tree was generated.
+Using Stanford's Core NLP Parser [@RQkLuc5t], a dependency tree was generated for every sentence in each Pubmed abstract [@CSiMoOrI].
 Each tree was clustered based on similarity and each cluster was manually annotated to determine which relationship each group represented [@CSiMoOrI].
 For our project we incorporated the results of this work as domain heuristic label functions.
 Overall, unsupervised approaches are desirable since they do not require well-annotated training data.
-These approaches provide excellent recall; however, performance can be limited in terms of precision when compared to supervised machine learning methods [@199TFjkrC; @1ZjlFRHa].
+Such approaches provide excellent recall; however, performance can be limited in terms of precision when compared to supervised machine learning methods [@199TFjkrC; @1ZjlFRHa].

 #### Supervised Extractors

-Supervised extractors consist of training a machine learning classifier and predict the existence of a relationship.
+Supervised extractors consist of training a machine learning classifier to predict the existence of a relationship within text.
 These classifiers require access to well-annotated datasets, which are usually created via some form of manual curation.
-Previous work consists of research experts curating their own datasets to train classifiers [@hbAqN08A; @Y2DcwTrA; @luGt8luc; @1Du6MinB8; @YWh6tPj; @DWpAeBxB; @szMMEMdC; @L9IIm3Zd; @115pgEuOr]; however, there have been community-wide efforts to create datasets for shared tasks [@6wNuLZWb; @16As8893j; @DR8XM4Ff].
+Previous work consists of research experts curating their own datasets to train classifiers [@hbAqN08A; @Y2DcwTrA; @YWh6tPj; @DWpAeBxB; @L9IIm3Zd]; however, there have been community-wide efforts to create datasets for shared tasks [@6wNuLZWb; @16As8893j; @DR8XM4Ff].
-Shared tasks are open challeges that aim to build the best classifier for natural language processing tasks such as named entity tagging or relationship extraction.
+Shared tasks are open challenges that aim to build the best classifier for natural language processing tasks such as named entity tagging or relationship extraction.
-Notable example would be the BioCreative community that hosted a number of shared tasks such as predicting compound-protein interactions (BioCreative VI track 5) [@16As8893j] and compound induced diseases [@DR8XM4Ff].
+A notable example is the BioCreative community that hosted a number of shared tasks such as predicting compound-protein interactions (BioCreative VI track 5) [@16As8893j] and compound induced diseases [@DR8XM4Ff].
-Often these datasets are well annotated, but are modest in size (2,432 abstracts [@16As8893j] for BioCreative VI and 1500 abstracts for BioCreative V [@DR8XM4Ff]).
+Often these datasets are well annotated, but are modest in size (2,432 abstracts  for BioCreative VI [@16As8893j] and 1500 abstracts for BioCreative V [@DR8XM4Ff]).
 As machine learning classifiers become increasingly complex, these small dataset sizes cannot suffice.
 Plus, these multitude of datasets are uniquely annotated which can generate noticeable differences in terms of classifier performance [@DR8XM4Ff].
 Overall, obtaining large well-annotated datasets still remains as an open non-trivial task.

 Before the rise of deep learning, a classifier that was most frequently used was support vector machines.
-This classifier uses a projection function called a kernel to map data into a high dimensional space so datapoints can be easily discerned between classes [@uujIm995].
+This classifier uses a projection function called a kernel to map data onto a high dimensional space so datapoints can be easily discerned between classes [@uujIm995].
 This method was used to extract disease-gene associations [@hbAqN08A; @3j1T67vB; @GeCe9qfW], protein-protein interactions[@iiQkIqUX; @OnvaFHG9; @i7KpvzCo] and protein docking information [@1B0lnkj35].
-Generally, svms perform well on small datasets with large feature spaces, but are slow to train as the number of datapoints becomes asymptotically large.
+Generally, support vector machines perform well on small datasets with large feature spaces but are slow to train as the number of datapoints becomes asymptotically large.

-Deep learning has been increasingly popular throughout the decades as these methods can outperform common machine learning methods [@BQS8ClV0].
+Deep learning has been increasingly popular as these methods can outperform common machine learning methods [@BQS8ClV0].
 Approaches in this field consist of using various neural network architectures, such as recurrent neural networks [@ibJfUvEe; @5LOkzCNK; @1HjIKY59u; @WP5p3RT3; @P2pnebCX; @SkPpj3hW] and convolutional neural networks [@1H4LpFrU0; @bLKJwjMD; @5LOkzCNK;@P2pnebCX; @16MGWGDUB], to extract relationships from text.
 In fact approaches in this field were the winning model within the BioCreative VI shared task [@16As8893j; @lVAPcw1k].
-Despite the large success of these models, they often require large amounts of data to perform well.
+Despite the substantial success of these models, they often require large amounts of data to perform well.
-Obtaining these large datasets is a time consuming tasks, which makes training these models a non-trivial task.
+Obtaining large datasets is a time-consuming task, which makes training these models a non-trivial challenge.
-Distant supervision has been used as solution to fix the barren amount of large datasets [@EHeTvZht].
+Distant supervision has been used as a solution to fix the barren amount of large datasets [@EHeTvZht].
 Approaches have used this paradigm to extract chemical-gene interactions [@P2pnebCX], disease-gene associations [@IGXdryzB] and protein-protein interactions [@WYud0jQT; @IGXdryzB; @P2pnebCX].
-In fact efforts done in [@WYud0jQT] served as one of the motivating rationales for our work.
+In fact, efforts done in [@WYud0jQT] served as one of the motivating rationales for our work.

-Overall, deep learning has provided exceptional results in terms of relationships extraction and we decided to use a deep neural network as our discriminative model.
+Overall, deep learning has provided exceptional results in terms of relationships extraction.
+Thus, we decided to use a deep neural network as our discriminative model.